CopperEgg/apidocs/index.md

 Tags are used to group multiple custom metrics monitored by CopperEgg.
 The following actions can be performed using this API.
  - Index - Fetch all defined Custom Metrics tags.
- - Show - Fetch custom metric object associated with single custom metric tag.
+ - Show - Fetch custom metric object associated with a single custom metric tag.
  - Create - Add a new Custom Metrics Tag to a custom metric object.
  - Delete - Remove a Custom Metrics Tag from a custom metric object.

 ### Releases

+January 12, 2016
+- Update API Documentation

-December 10,2015
+December 10, 2015
 - Updated API Documentation.

 December 31, 2015

-- Pagination added to API which allows to fetch issues from Alerts API in batches of 100.
+- Pagination added to API which allows fetching issues from Alerts API in batches of 100.

 February 12, 2014